All Posts

 The scope of practice for massage therapists is defined by several key factors: the state or country's specific regulations and licensing requirements, the therapist's individual training and skill set, and the particular environment or setting in which they work, such as clinics or spas.

-1. The State And Country You Live & Practice
+1. The State & Country You Live & Practice

 You may have noticed not all massage therapists have the same credentials after their name.
 A massage therapist may be a Certified Massage Therapist (CMT), Licensed Massage Therapist (LMT), or a Registered Massage Therapist (RMT).
 Each one of those credentials have slightly different responsibilities and limitations.